duhrer/flockquencer/docs/patterns.md

 ## Arpeggiation Patterns

-When defining a pattern for use with arpeggiation, keep in mind that the lowest note of the first active step will be mapped to the played note, and all other notes will be played relative to that note.
+When defining a pattern for use with arpeggiation, by default the lowest note of the first active step will be mapped to the played note, and all other notes will be played relative to that note.

-So, for example, if you want to play a major chord, you might define a pattern with a single chained step (see above), whose notes are C2, E2, and G2.
+So, for example, if you want to play a major chord, you might define a pattern with a single tied step (see above), whose notes are C2, E2, and G2.
 If you use this pattern to arpeggiate and touch G1, the pattern will be shifted from being relative to C2 to being relative to G1.
 The notes G1, B1, and D2 would play until you released the G1 key.